colinaut/action-table/README.md

 ### Searching entire row

-If you want to search all columns then use "action-table" as name for the filter field instead of a column name.
+If you want to search all columns then use name="action-table" instead of a column name.
 This works for input, select, radio, or checkboxes.
 Note you will need to supply your own options if you want to use full row search with action-table-filter-menu.

 ### Manually making your own filters